noisebridge/PythonClass/README.md

 A major PyClass goal is to break down the courses into independent units.
 In other words, you won't fall behind if you miss a week.
 Sounds good, right?

-######The ideal student for this course can grasp the following code (feel free to use web resources to look up anything you don't understand):
+#####The 'ideal student' for this course can grasp the following code (feel free to use web resources to look up anything you don't understand):

 ```python
 letter_frequency_dict = {}